outsidedav/swift/machine_learning/conversation.md

 # {{site.data.keyword.conversationshort}}
 {: #conversation}

-The IBM Watson Conversation service makes it easy to integrate a chat bot into your apps.
+The {{site.data.keyword.conversationshort}} service makes it easy to integrate a chat bot into your apps.
 It enables you to build applications that understand natural-language input and respond to users with human-like conversation.

 ## How it works
 {: ##how-it-works}